John Maxwell Hamilton

 John Maxwell Hamilton (born March 28, 1947) is a journalist, public servant, and educator.
-He is the Hopkins P. Breazeale Professor in the Manship School of Mass Communication, Louisiana State University, and a Global Scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.
+He is a Boyd Professor, the highest academic rank at Louisiana State University, and holds the Hopkins P. Breazeale Professorship in the Manship School of Mass Communication.
+He is also a columnist for RealClearPolitics.

 Career

-Hamilton is the author or coauthor of seven books and editor of many more.
-His two most recent books are Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda and Journalism’s Roving Eye: A History of American Foreign Reporting.
+Hamilton is the author or coauthor of eight books and editor of many more.
+Two of his more recent books are Manipulating the Masses: Woodrow Wilson and the Birth of American Propaganda and Journalism’s Roving Eye: A History of American Foreign Reporting.
 Each of them won the Goldsmith Prize among other awards.
 His other books include Edgar Snow: A Biography and the lighthearted Casanova Was A Book Lover: And Other Naked Truths and Provocative Curiosities about the Writing, Selling, and Reading of Books.
+The French 75, the story of a cannon, a cocktail, and propaganda appeared in 2024.

 As a journalist, Hamilton reported in the United States and abroad for the Milwaukee Journal, the Christian Science Monitor, and ABC radio.
 He was a longtime commentator for MarketPlace, broadcast nationally by Public Radio International.
 His work has appeared in the New York Times, the Washington Post, Politico, Foreign Affairs, and The Nation, among other publications.

 In government, Hamilton oversaw nuclear non-proliferation issues for the House Foreign Affairs Committee, served in the State Department during the Carter administration as special assistant to the head of the U.S. foreign aid program in Asia, and managed a World Bank program to educate Americans about economic development.
 He served in Vietnam as a Marine Corps platoon commander and in Okinawa as a reconnaissance company commander.

 In his twenty years as an LSU administrator, Hamilton was founding dean of the Manship School and the university's executive vice-chancellor and provost.
 While he was dean, the Manship School created a doctoral degree devoted to media and public affairs, and launched the Reilly Center for Media & Public Affairs and a related opinion research facility.
 The number of majors more than doubled as did the size of the faculty and staff; the school's endowment more than sextupled.